usuaero/MachUpX/docs/source/developer_notes.md

-# MachUpX Developer Notes
+# Developer Notes
 The purpose of this document is to explain the inner workings of MachUpX for those who are developing it.
+Please update this as often as you can.

 ## Numerical Lifting-Line Implementation
 MachUpX solves the formulation of the numerical lifting-line equation presented in Cory Goates' Master's thesis.
 This formulation differs somewhat from the original formulation by Phillips and Snyder.
 Most significantly, the formulation is generalized to allow multiple aircraft to be analyzed at once.
 MachUpX sets up and solves the lifting-line equation in Earth-fixed coordinates.
 Once the distribution of vortex strengths is obtained, the forces and moments are integrated then transformed to the body-fixed frame for each aircraft.